-Portage Pass Professional Review and Guide
+Portage Pass Professional Guide

 "Portage Pass Trail is a great family outing, with stunning views of subalpine terrain, Passage Canal, Portage Lake, and the Glacier.
 Wildlife highlights here are resident mountain goats and, in season, migrating birds.
 If you do the hike in September, you might be lucky enough to spot a flock of swans flying through the pass on their southerly migration.